vinicius-acruz/chat.me/README.md

 ## Contributors

-Chat.Me is currently a solo project developed by [Your Name].
+Chat.Me was originally created as part of The Complete Flutter Development Bootcamp, by Dr. Angela Yu and App Brewery and was customized by me.
 Contributions, suggestions, and feedback are welcome.

 ## License